Lumi-supercomputer/lumi-userguide/docs/computing/softwarestacks.md

 will load the software stack for the login nodes (which in fact will also work on the compute nodes and data analysis and visualisation nodes).

-??? warning "Node type detection code does not yet work, set LUMI_OVERWRITE_PARTITION"
-    The node type detection code is still under development.
-Currently please set (and export) the environment variable LUMI_OVERWRITE_PARTITON to either L (configuration for the login nodes with AMD Rome CPU), C (configuration for the regular compute nodes, with AMD Milan CPU) or D (when available, configuration for the data analysis and visualisation nodes).
-E.g.,

-    ```bash
-    export LUMI_OVERWRITE_PARTITION=L
-    ```

-    Note that setting this variable to `L` will always work and is enough at the moment as the compilers do not yet provide AMD Milan optimisations.
-However, GCC 11 and Clang 13 will provide those optimisations.

-??? failure "Only partition/L is supported"
+??? failure "Only partition/L and partition/C are supported"
-    Currently only `partition/L` is supported.
-So far there is no software installed for the other partitions.
-However, software in `partition/L` can be used on the compute nodes also and there is even some MPI-based software already installed in that partition.
+    Note that in the initial version of the software stack, only `partition/L` and `partition/C` are supported.
+Software in `partition/L` can be used on the compute nodes also and there is even some MPI-based software already installed in that partition.
 Running MPI programs is not supported on the login nodes, but the modules may still contain useful pre- or postprocessing software that can be used on